andreivisan/workout/algorithms/README.md

 Understanding doubly linked lists is fundamental for many advanced data structures and algorithms.
 They are used in various applications, including navigation systems (e.g., browser history), and play a crucial role in the implementation of more complex data structures like balanced trees and graph representations.

+## Queues

+### Definition

+A queue is a fundamental data structure in computer science that operates on a First-In-First-Out (FIFO) principle.
+This means that the first element added to the queue will be the first one to be removed, much like people standing in a line at a supermarket checkout.

+### Key characteristics

+- FIFO Ordering: Elements are processed in the order they arrive.

+- Linear Data Structure: Elements are arranged sequentially.

+- Two Primary Operations:

+    - Enqueue: Add an element to the back (rear) of the queue.

+    - Dequeue: Remove an element from the front of the queue.

+### Implementation

+Queues can be implemented using:

+- Arrays or Lists

+- Linked Lists

+- Stacks (for advanced implementations)

+- Built-in data structures (like collections.deque in Python)

+### Application of Queues

+1. CPU Scheduling: Managing processes in operating systems.

+2. Breadth-First Search (BFS): Traversing graphs and trees level by level.

+3. Handling Interrupts: Managing asynchronous data in systems.

+4. Printer Queue: Managing documents to be printed.

+5. Simulation of Real-World Queues: Modeling lines in banks, supermarkets, etc.

 ## Sorting

 ### Bubble Sort